What is Suma?

 - To stimulate muscle growth

-Immune dysfunction (asthma, rheumatism, allergies, and inflammation), metabolic dysfunction, adjunct cancer therapy, low testosterone, anemia (especially sickle cell), general pain and inflammation.
+Suma has many uses, the most common include; immune dysfunction (asthma, rheumatism, allergies, and inflammation), metabolic dysfunction, adjunct cancer therapy, low testosterone, anemia (especially sickle cell), general pain and inflammation.

 Follow Us On Social Media